KRFOSS/kali-docs/nethunter/_index.md

 * https://www.offensive-security.com/kali-linux-nethunter-download

-Once the zip file has downloaded, verify the SHA1 sum of the NetHunter zip image against the values on the Offensive Security NetHunter download page.
-If the SHA1 sums do not match, do not attempt to continue with the installation procedure.
+Once the zip file has downloaded, verify the SHA256 sum of the NetHunter zip image against the values on the Offensive Security NetHunter download page.
+If the SHA256 sums do not match, do not attempt to continue with the installation procedure.

-The SHA256 sums for each file can be found in the SHA256SUMS file at the top of every download page.
 You may also enable zip signature verification before flashing and TWRP will verify the entire zip for you before installing.

-For a fresh install, you will need a **nethunter-generic-[arch]-kalifs-\*.zip** as well as a **kernel-nethunter-[device]-[os]-\*.zip**.
-The kernel should be flashed last.
-The **update-nethunter-generic-[arch]-\*.zip** files are for updating your installation or if you wish to download the Kali rootfs inside the NetHunter app instead.

 &nbsp;

 ## 4.0 Building NetHunter

-Those of you who want to build a NetHunter image from our GitHub repository may do so using our Python build scripts.
+Those of you who want to build a NetHunter image from our Gitlab repository may do so using our Python build scripts.
 Check out our [Building NetHunter](./building-nethunter) page for more information.
 You can find additional instructions on using the NetHunter installer builder or adding your own device in the [README](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/blob/master/nethunter-installer/README.md) located in the [nethunter-installer](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/blob/master/nethunter-installer) git directory.

 &nbsp;